sjackwu/DualFinder/README.md

 2b.
 Stand alone app - PathFinder, Double Commander and Commander One

-Reasons *not* to choose these solution:
+3.Reasons *not* to choose these solution:

 3a.
 Pricy